-"Patrick is one of the nation's top young talents who is well respected in the college tennis industry, and we feel he'll be an excellent fit within the Houston Athletics family," Rhoades said.
+"Patrick is one of the nation's top young talents who is well respected in the college tennis industry, and we feel he'll be an excellent fit within the Houston Athletics family," Vice President for Intercollegiate Athletics Mack Rhoades said.
 "He has demonstrated the ability to take programs to new heights and is a dynamic recruiter who truly cares about his student-athletes.
 We are very excited to have Patrick, Caroline and Vera join our family."

 The Ladyjacks set school records for both wins and winning percentage in Sullivan's inaugural season in 2010-11, going 20-5 overall while earning their first-ever team national ranking, first top-10 regional finish, first nationally ranked player and highest individual regional ranking.

 Sullivan followed up his successful first season by signing the top-ranked recruiting class of 2011 among mid-major programs and the 23rd-highest class nationally, marking the first time that a Southland Conference recruiting class had been ranked among the nation's top 25.

 Sullivan's youthful 2012 squad, which featured four freshmen in the lineup, captured the school's first-ever Southland Conference regular-season and tournament titles en route to its first NCAA Tournament appearance in program history.

 SFA finished the regular season tied for fourth nationally with 23 wins, setting a new program record for victories.
 Along the way, SFA rattled off a program-best 14-match win streak and had six players earn All-Southland Conference honors, including four First-Team selections.
 In addition to his players, Sullivan was tabbed the SLC Coach of the Year.